Geneva, June 15, 2017

 Next to innovation powerhouses such as China, Japan, & the Republic of Korea, a group of Asian economies including Indonesia, Malaysia, Singapore, Thailand, the Philippines and Viet Nam are actively working to improve their innovation ecosystems and rank high in a number of important indicators related to education, R&D, productivity growth, high-tech exports, among other people.

 GII 2017 Theme: âInnovation Feeding the Worldâ

-âWe are already witnessing the rapid, worldwide emergence of âdigital agriculture,â which includes drones, satellite-based sensors & field robotics,â said Bruno Lanvin, INSEAD Executive Director for International Indices. âNow there is an urgent need for âsmart agricultureâ to optimize supply & distribution chains & foster creative new business models that minimize pressure on land, energy and other natural resources – while addressing the needs of the worldâs poorest.â
+âWe are already witnessing the rapid, global emergence of âdigital agriculture,â which includes drones, satellite-based sensors & field robotics,â said Bruno Lanvin, INSEAD Executive Director for Global Indices. âNow there is an urgent need for âsmart agricultureâ to optimize supply & distribution chains and foster creative new business models that minimize pressure on land, energy and other natural resources – while addressing the needs of the worldâs poorest.â

 âBy 2050, the worldâs population is estimated to reach 9.7 billion.
-This presents the intercontinental agricultural sector with a daunting challenge.
-The stage has been set for a potential worldwide food crisis if policy makers & other stakeholders fail to implement agricultural innovation that significantly boosts productivity,â said Barry Jaruzelski, Principal at Strategy&, PwC’s strategy consulting business.
+This presents the international agricultural sector with a daunting challenge.
+The stage has been set for a potential global food crisis if policy makers & other stakeholders fail to implement agricultural innovation that significantly boosts productivity,â said Barry Jaruzelski, Principal at Strategy&, PwC’s strategy consulting business.

 Regional Innovation Leaders

 |2||Iran, Islamic Republic of||75|

 Two Northern American countries â USA (4th overall) & Canada (18th globally) â show particularly sophisticated financial markets & intensity of venture capital activity, which help stimulate private-sector economic activity.